Great 8: Ovechkin scores historic PP goal, Caps sweep Devils

 The Caps eight wins against New Jersey marked the 13th time since the expansion era (1967-68) a team has beaten an opponent eight times in a season.
 It was the first time since 2007-08 when the Canadiens won eight against the Bruins.

 NOTES: Zajac has 202 goals with New Jersey, tying him with Bobby Holik for third place in franchise history.
 Patrik Elias (408) and John MacLean (347) are the top two. … Devils are 4-12-3 at home.
-Washington is 12-5-2 on the road. … Oshie has four goals in his past five games. … Devils D Ryan Murray tied a career high with three assists.
+Washington is 12-5-2 on the road. … Oshie has four goals in his past five games. … Murray tied a career high with three assists.

 UP NEXT